chloevoyer/garmin-to-notion/README.md

 ## Prerequisites :hammer_and_wrench:
 - A Notion account with API access.
 - A Garmin Connect account to pull activity data.
+- If you wish to sync your Peloton workouts with Garmin, see [peloton-to-garmin](https://github.com/philosowaffle/peloton-to-garmin)
 ## Getting Started :dart:
 Follow these steps to set up the integration:
 ### 1. Set Environment Secrets